dashed/mathjax-lazyload/README.md

 By default MathJax renders (typeset) all math elements on a page.
 This can freeze the browser for a while especially if there are many math elments to render.

-`mathjax-lazyload.js` allows Tex (*at the moment*) to be lazily loaded as it comes into view of the browser.
+`mathjax-lazyload.js` delays typesetting of MathJax elements until it comes into view of the browser.

 Prerequisites